Trading Glass

 Step 1: Define Your Market Context

-Use market structure to define where you are in the market cycle.
+Use market structure (covered in Understanding Market Structure) to define where you are in the market cycle.

 Ask: